Dual-Joint Enrollment Program

 - Be a minimum age of 15 years.

-- Be enrolled in, and attending a high school (Senior, Junior, or Sophomore level) and be on track for graduation
+- Be enrolled in, and attending a state-certified high school (Senior, Junior, or Sophomore level) and be on track for graduation

-- Submit PSAT, SAT, or ACT standardized test results, and meet the college entry benchmark for basic reading and math
+- Submit SAT, or ACT standardized test results, and meet the college entry benchmark for basic reading and math

-- Submit a recommendation from the High School Principal, along with proper parental consent and statement of financial responsibility
+- Submit a recommendation from the High School Principal, along with proper parental consent and a statement of financial responsibility

 The courses offered by the Dual-Joint Enrollment Program are designed to assist students in preparing and progressing toward a program of study within the College in the future; however, for local students only, studying on campus (not online), general education courses may be taken and transferrable to other accredited institutions at the institution’s discretion.